Elegant and sinfully rich, this Chocolate Mousse Dessert With Warm Caramel Sauce is simply sensational. Your guests will groan with pleasure.

 - BEAT EGG WHITES: Clean and dry the beaters, then in a separate bowl, beat egg whites until stiff but not dry.

 - MAKE CARAMEL SAUCE: Stir sugar and water over low heat in a medium saucepan until it dissolves (about 5-7 minutes).
 Increase heat to medium and gently boil WITHOUT STIRRING until the syrup turns a light caramel colour (about 8-9 minutes).
 Carefully add whipping cream (it will bubble vigorously) and stir until smooth.
 Remove from heat.
 Stir in butter and vanilla until smooth.
-If making a day ahead, cover and refrigerate, then when ready to use, heat on low, stirring frequently until warm.
+If making a day ahead (or more), cover and refrigerate, then when ready to use, heat on low, stirring frequently until warm.
 Put sauce in a gravy or coffee thermos if desired to keep warm.

 - TO SERVE: Place mousse in fridge for 30 minutes before serving to soften slightly.
 Run a sharp knife around the sides, the release the sides of the spring form pan.
 Place mousse (with bottom of spring form pan) on a serving plate.
 Sprinkle on coconut for garnish (I like to toast coconut first).
 Ladle a bit of warm caramel sauce onto plates.
 Slice mousse into thin wedges (it's very rich so keep slices thin!).
 Drizzle on a bit more sauce you like.
 Dig in!